 The International Bureau for Children's Rights is a non-governmental organisation that has been upholding the rights of the child for more than 25 years in over 50 countries across Africa, the Americas, Asia and the Middle East.
-Using an approach that is both participative and sustainable, neglect in all forms, particularly those involving sexual mistreatment.
-In all our initiatives, we ensure that children are protected and given the chance to participate and have their voices
+Using an approach that is both participative and sustainable, we work with our partners in the field to promote and protect the rights of children, including those who are in contact with the legal system or affected by a humanitarian crisis caused by armed conflict or natural disaster.
+We also aim to prevent child exploitation, violence, abuse and neglect in all forms, particularly those involving sexual mistreatment.
+In all our initiatives, we ensure that children are protected and given the chance to participate and have their voices heard